-Afterwards, the county departments became more cooperative and interested in us, particularly because we assumed the presence of co-occurring disorders and did discriminate against not people on medications.
+Afterwards, the county departments became more cooperative and interested in us, particularly because we assumed the presence of co-occurring disorders and did not discriminate against people on medications.
 The CSAT funding allowed us to expand our range of activities.
 We brought services and community organizing to public housing.
 We were able to do training in the mental health system about AOD use, and in the addiction treatment system about other mental disorders.
 In 1994, we received funds to open Project Pride, our residential treatment program for mothers and their children.
 It was named by the first cohort of clients, as a pride of lionesses.
-It very explicitly welcomed people on methadone or
+It very explicitly welcomed people on methadone or psychotropic medications.
+We continued to work with people with HIV and got a variety of CSAT grants to address the needs of that population.